Indian Tourist Visa | Indian Visa Instruction | India e-Tourist Visa

 - It is possible to track the progress of your e-visa online.

-- You will receive your electronic travel authorization via your email address within the three days/24 hours.
+- You will receive your electronic travel authorization via your email address within the 5 days/3 days.
 Once you receive travel authorization approval, you should print it and carry it along with your passport to the airport.

 - Electronic visa charges are territory or country specific.
 About 2.5% will be charged above the e-visa processing fees.
 To have a successful application, you should pay the fees at least four days before your expected travel date.
 If you delay in payment, your application processing will also be delayed.
 You can make your payments through your PayPal account, credit card or even your debit card – whichever you prefer.